crytic/slither/.github/CONTRIBUTING.md

 7. Respond to any code review feedback

 ## Getting Help
-Please don't file an issue with questions.
-It's easier for you and for us if you go directly to [our chat](https://aragon.chat), since it will keep our repositories clean and you will get a faster response.

 For a list of resources and communication channels, please view `Getting Help` section of the [README](https://github.com/trailofbits/slither#getting-help) for list of resources and communication channels.